SummaryDev/evm-archive/README.md

 contracts, convert them on the fly by code specially written for its events, and store them decoded for querying.

 We postpone the decoding stage to the time of the actual query: the data is stored as received encoded and is decoded later by functions within a SQL select statement.
-We know from the contract's ABI what function (ex. to_uint256, to_address) to apply and what name to give an attribute.
+We know from the contract's ABI what function (like
+to_uint256, to_address) to apply and what name to give an attribute.
 This gives us flexibility in interpreting data: the ABI for the contract may be obtained later or may be corrected.
 This approach does not require efforts to index specific contracts or write subgraph or other code to interpret them.

-We can extract logs of all contracts and store them raw in a relational database to be queried by functions and views that know how to decode them.
+We can extract logs of all contracts and load them raw to the database to be queried by functions and views that know how to decode them.
+This turns the usual ETL approach to ELT: extract, load, transform.

 From this row of a raw log: